centreon/centreon-engine/doc/user/configuration/basics/object_inheritance.rst

 following example::

   define host{
-    hostgroups all-servers
+    parents    some-router
     name       generichosttemplate
     register   0
   }

   define host{
     host_name  linuxserver1
-    hostgroups +linux-servers,web-servers
+    parents    +linux-server,web-server
     use        generichosttemplate
   }

-In this case, the host linuxserver1 will append the value of its local hostgroups variable to that from generichosttemplate.
+In this case, the host linuxserver1 will append the value of its local parents variable to that from generichosttemplate.
 The resulting effective definition of linuxserver1 is the following::

   define host{
     host_name  linuxserver1
-    hostgroups all-servers,linux-servers,web-servers
+    parents    some-router,linux-server,web-server
   }

 Implied Inheritance